wfordh/wfordh/README.md

 - 🔭 I’m currently working on ...
   - [Ottoneu Basketball Values](https://github.com/wfordh/ottobasket_values) and associated analyses.
   - Automating my [DRE app](https://github.com/wfordh/dre_app) to be in Python and on Streamlit instead of R / Shiny and updated daily.
-  - Updating the [Sleeper API Python package](https://github.com/dtsong/sleeper-api-wrapper) to be ready for the 2023-24 NFL season.
+  - Updating the [Sleeper API Python package](https://github.com/dtsong/sleeper-api-wrapper) to use more best practices.
 - 🌱 I’m currently learning ...
   - Advanced Streamlit!
-  - JavaScript with a `node-pg` and `Gatsby` stack.
+  - FastAPI and web development
   - What's missing from a CS degree with MIT's [missing semester](https://missing.csail.mit.edu/) class.
 - I have worked on ...
   - [pybaseball](https://github.com/jldbc/pybaseball): Contributing to an open source Python library for baseball.